beahoop/turnbasegame/README.md

 **Billy**
 finish up healthbar
-and link it to work on the page.
+and link it to work on the page. put music on the page.

 **Sarah**
 finish handlebars